 Note 1: The keys uri, scheme, method, and authority correspond to URI, protocol scheme (e.g., HTTP, HTTPS), HTTP method (e.g., GET, POST), and the HTTP Host header respectively.

 Note 2: uri can be used to perform URL matches.
-For URL matches (Uri_), only prefix and exact (see StringMatch) matches are supported.
-For other HTTP headers, exact, prefix and ECMA style regular expression matches are supported.
+For all HTTP headers including uri, exact, prefix and ECMA style regular expression matches are supported.

 Describes how to match a given string in HTTP headers.
 Match is case-sensitive.